 First week 100%

-Second week 75%
+Second week

 Third week

-Fourth week
+Fourth week 25%

-Thereafterno re
+Thereafter no refund

 Living Expenses.
 Room and meals in the Halls of Residence on the Bloomington Campus vary from \$332.50 to \$475 a semester.
-On the Medical Center Campus, nursing students live in Ball Residence unless they are married or reside in Marion County and have secured permission through the School of Nursing office to live at home.
+On the Medical Center Campus, nursing students live in University housing unless they are married or reside in Marion County and have secured permission through the School of Nursing to live at home.

-Room cost in Ball Residence is \$107.50 per semester, including a \$5 social fee, and \$5.75 per week during the summer session, including a \$2.50 social fee, payable either in full at the beginning of each semester or monthly on the first day of each month.
+Room cost in Ball Residence is \$27.50 to \$35.00 per month, payable either in full at the beginning of each semester or monthly on the first day of each month.
 Meals cost approximately \$2.50 per day in the cafeteria of the Union Building.
 Students may purchase meal coupon books at a reduced rate.